10 key facts about the Olympic marathon

 2. When are the races?

 The women’s race will take place on August 7 and the men’s race on August 8.
-Both starts will be at 7:00am local time.
+The women's race start has been moved forward one hour to 6.00am local time to negate the rising temperatures.
+The men's start is still planned for 7:00am local time.

 3. What’s the course like?